Anju Malhotra

 Elizabeth Hazel

-Elizabeth Hazel is an Assistant Scientist working as a M&E specialist and data scientist for the MAGE project.
+Elizabeth Hazel is an Associate Research Professor working as a M&E specialist and data scientist for the MAGE project.
 She is a global health researcher with 15 years’ experience with monitoring and evaluating reproductive, maternal, newborn, child and adolescent health programs.
 Her interests include improving measurement and data use, understanding barriers to quality care, and how gender intersectionality impacts health.

 Indira Prihartono